 Week 36: Life Cycles in Sprite Lab Lesson overview: Purpose: This project asks students to use their coding skills to develop a model of a scientific concept learned in class.
 Students can model anything from life cycles to the transfer of energy or information.
-Lesson: Introduction Predictions made about the program Main Activity Observe the program and compare predictions.
-Create an individual sprite lab project related to any scientific concept.
-Wrap Up Reflection Reflection Discussion Lesson links/resources: CS Connections: Life Cycles in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Lesson: • Introduction • Predictions made about the program • Main Activity • Observe the program and compare predictions. • Create an individual sprite lab project related to any scientific concept. • Wrap Up • Reflection • Discussion Lesson links/resources: CS Connections: Life Cycles in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 70 min. ■ Warm Up 10 min ■ Main Activity 45 min ■ Wrap Up 15 min Materials needed: Teacher: Subject integrated: Science Other standards addressed: 3.L\$1.1-Develop models to describe that organism have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.
-(Next Gen Science Standards) Vocabulary: Sprite: A graphic on the screen with a location, size, and appearance Costume: An image that gives a sprite its appearance Event: An action that causes something to happen

-Notes: Adapting ideas for this project

-Week 37: Character Study in Sprite Lab Lesson overview: Purpose: This project asks students to use their coding skills to recount stories and describe characters.
+Time needed: Total Time: 70 min. • Warm Up 10 min • Main Activity 45 min

+• Wrap Up 15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Code.org account Students: • Computer/tablet with internet access • Code.org account Subject integrated: Science Other standards addressed: 3.LS1.1 -Develop models to describe that organism have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.
+(Next Gen Science Standards) Vocabulary: Sprite: A graphic on the screen with a location, size, and appearance Costume: An image that gives a sprite its appearance Event : An action that causes something to happen Notes: Adapting ideas for this project Week 37: Character Study in Sprite Lab ----------------------------- --- Lesson overview: Purpose: This project asks students to use their coding skills to recount stories and describe characters.
 Students could apply this skill to any story, folktale, book, or fable.
-Lesson: Introductory Tutorial for Newbies-Hello World Pre-Lesson (Optional)-Read the story "The Tortoise and the Hare" Getting Started-Video Creating a class section Introduction to PRIMM on code.org (optional if already completed) Starter Program-Character Study Lesson Slides-Character Study Make/Create a Sprite Lab Project Lesson links/resources: CS Connections: Character Study in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Lesson: • Introductory Tutorial for Newbies-Hello World • Pre-Lesson (Optional)-Read the story "The Tortoise and the Hare" • Getting Started-Video • Introduction to PRIMM on code.org (optional if already completed) • Starter Program-Character Study • Lesson Slides-Character Study • Make/Create a Sprite Lab Project Lesson links/resources: CS Connections: Character Study in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 70 min Warm Up 10 min Main Activity 45 min Wrap Up 15 min Materials needed: Teacher: Subject integrated: ELA Other standards addressed: RL.3.3-Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
-RL.3.5-Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections.
+Time needed: Total Time: 70 min • Warm Up 10 min • Main Activity 45 min • Wrap Up 15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Code.org account Students: • Computer/tablet with internet access • Code.org account Subject integrated: ELA Other standards addressed: RL.3.3-Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.